Solving CaptureTheEther - Part 3 of 5 - Math

 There's no overflow in this contract, but the flaw still lies in a mathematical operation.

-The requirement that startBalance - address(this).balance must be greater than zero could mean:
+must be greater than zero could mean:

-• The owner withdrew earlier from his commitment
+- The owner withdrew earlier from his commitment

-• Somehow the balance of the contract is manipulated by sending ether from an external account.
+- Somehow the balance of the contract is manipulated by sending ether from an external account.

 Solution

 The contract has no payable fallback or receive function, so it is not possible to send ether to it.
-Technically speaking, as there are no payable functions (besides the constructor), the contract is not able to receive ether coming as msg.value.
+Technically speaking, as there are no payable functions (besides the constructor), the contract is not able to receive ether coming as msg.value

 However, there are two ways that a contract can be forced to receive ether even if it has no payable functions:

-• Being the coinbase of a mined block, receiving the rewards for the mining.
+of a mined block, receiving the rewards for the mining. - Being the target of a

-SELFDESTRUCT is, according to documentation, a function that destroys the current contract and sends the balance to an address designated as recipient.
+is, according to documentation, a function that destroys the current contract and sends the balance to an address designated as recipient.
 This operation does not trigger the receive or fallback functions of the recipient.

-The solution is to create a new contract, fund it with some ether -- any amount is fine, and then destroy it calling selfdestruct(address).
-The argument to this function should be the address of the deployed challenge contract.
+The solution is to create a new contract, fund it with some ether -- any amount is fine, and then destroy it calling selfdestruct(address)

 The relevant parts of the contract I used to solve the level: